Open Now

 Low Water Level

 Lift the toilet cistern lid.
-If the water level in the cistern may indicate a worn-out cistern inlet valve on the outlet washer, causing the water refilling the cistern to leak into the bowl.
+The water level in the cistern may indicate a worn-out cistern inlet valve on the outlet washer, causing the water refilling the cistern to leak into the bowl.
 But ensure it’s not a water supply issue.
-The toilet won’t perform a full flush without a water supply.
+The toilet won’t perform a complete flush without a water supply.

 Need a Plumbing Service?